tylerham/PSkylabsTest/README.md

 Optionally, the entire list of images wouldn't have to be in the collection that backbone gets from the server, but it should be fine - it's only 1008 entries as described by the problem.

 Changing cameras would be a dropdown, or just a list of links.

+Overall
+---
+Overall, my biggest issue was the time limit.
+For myself, I think this is totally achievable if I were to use another 1 or maybe 2 hours.